 Askin has a number of mechanisms which allow employees and third parties to report concerns about suspected or actual improper conduct, including in relation to modern slavery.
 These include through our human resources and procurement teams or via the Askin Whistleblower Policy.
 This policy sets out the protections available to current and former officers, employees, suppliers and other eligible persons where they make a report of improper conduct, including modern slavery practices.
 The policy also sets out the actions that Askin will take to assess and action disclosures made.
-This policy was incorporated into the Askin Human Resources Manual and distributed to all employees at the start of 2023.
+This policy was incorporated into the Askin Human Resources Manual in 2023 and is distributed to all employees annually.